 The Fundamentals of Good Clinical Practice course will continue to be offered via Zoom.
 Registration can accomplished via the following link: http://lms14.learnshare.com/l.aspx?CID=89&A=2&T=339728.
 Registrants will be sent details via an email on how to access and login to the Zoom system.
 This web-based session will still qualify for the in-person training requirement for investigator re-certification, in addition to the NIH GCP certification requirement.

 eIRB 101 Training

-eIRB101 Training is available virtually on August 21st.
-September 18th, and October 16th.
+eIRB101 Training is available virtually on the third Friday of each month.
 Please use the following to register: http://lms14.learnshare.com/l.aspx?CID=89&A=2&T=358053